traden-ai/traden.ai/README.md

 # About
 <br/>

-Our plataform allows users to create different models for stock trading, namely the creation of arbitrary tecniques to buy or sell a stock derived from a given understanding of the behavior of the stock's price.
+Our platform allows users to create different models for stock trading, namely the creation of arbitrary techniques to buy or sell a stock derived from a given understanding of the behavior of the stock's price.
 <br/>

-After the creation of models, the user can see how the model would perform for a given period time, and for a given number of specified stocks.
+After the creation of models, the user can see how the model would perform for a given period time, and for a given number of specific stocks.
 <br/>

 In the traden ecosystem you can also find some very interesting mechanisms to combine different models, which then can be tested using backtesting techniques.